simoberny/cli-args-parser-kata/README.md

 # cli-args-parser-kata

 CLI arguments parser in Javascript

 Tested with Jest

-## Instructions
+## Development

 Once cloned, install the dependencies with:
 ```
 npm install
 ```
-and then
+To test the parser
 ```
 npm test
 ```
-to test the function